Two minute rule and micro-commitments: a step-by-step system for beating procrastination

 Micro-commitments are self-imposed agreements to complete only the smallest possible first step of a larger task or habit, reducing the perceived effort to a level that bypasses procrastination resistance entirely.

 But here’s what makes micro-commitments genuinely useful: the continuation effect.
-BJ Fogg’s research on habit formation demonstrates that participants who committed to the tiny action of “putting on workout clothes” frequently continued to a full workout session [2].
+In BJ Fogg’s Tiny Habits framework, participants who committed to the tiny action of “putting on workout clothes” frequently continued to a full workout session [2].
 The initial micro-commitment served as a gateway, not a destination.
-Once the psychological barrier of starting is overcome, the momentum carries the behavior forward.
+Once the psychological barrier of starting is overcome, the momentum of the micro-commitment carries the task forward.

 “Make it tiny.
 To create a new habit, you need to simplify the behavior.
 Find the starter step.” – BJ Fogg, Tiny Habits [2]